Jed Montero

 Jed Montero (born Rebecca Gail Bacbac Montero on September 6, 1988) is a Filipina actress, model, athlete and host.

-Just like Paulo Lingbanan Avelino, Montero hails from the famous Sagada, Mt.
-Province.
+Just like Paulo Avelino, Montero hails from Sagada, Mountain Province.
 Her parents are Rebecca Bacbac Montero and Jan Dikyam Montero.

 Montero is a member of ABS-CBN's elite circle of homegrown talents namely Star Magic.

 Montero was a member of the University of the Philippines women's volleyball team, seeing action in the UAAP (Seasons 70 and 71).
-She was a member of the RC Cola Raiders in the Philippine Super Liga (PSL) from 2013-2014.
+She was a member of the RC Cola Raiders in the Philippine Super Liga (PSL) from 2013 to 2014.